-With a view to reducing the environmental impact of its yachts, the Ferretti Group is constantly seeking innovative solutions, which involve both the choice and use of alternative materials and the application of coatings with a low biocide content.
-As far as the former are concerned, research is focusing on materials of natural origin that may be a good alternative to fiberglass.
-One of these materials is flax, which if mixed with low-toxicity epoxy resins, can be used in the construction of hulls instead of fibreglass.
-As far as the coatings are concerned, a distinction must be made here between coatings for hulls (e.g. anti-vegetation coatings) and coatings for interior furnishings (e.g. water-based coatings).
-Antifouling paints with a low or zero biocide component, play a central role in the first category.
-Regarding coatings for interior furnishings, the objective is to continue to increase the use of water-based coatings, seeking to significantly reduce the consumption of solvents within the Company.
+With a view to reducing the environmental impact of its boats, Ferretti Group is always seeking innovative solutions that involve the choice and use of alternative materials, such as the application of paints with a low biocide content.
+The focus is increasingly on materials of natural origin that offer a good alternative to fibreglass.
+One such material is flax, which when mixed with low-toxicity epoxy resins can be used instead of fibreglass to manufacture hulls.
+So far as paints are concerned, we need to make a distinction between those used on hulls (e.g. anti-fouling) and those used for interior decoration (e.g. water-based paints).
+A central role in the first category is played by anti-fouling paints that have a low biocide content or are completely biocide-free.
+In the second, the goal is to continue to increase the use of water-based paints with the aim of reducing solvent consumption significantly.

-The main objective regarding the efficiency of internal combustion engines remains that of reducing consumption and therefore emissions of pollutants and greenhouse gases into the atmosphere.
-In this area, selective catalytic reduction technology (SCR), which uses urea solutions as reduction agents, is regarded as a key technology.
+Work to improve the efficiency of internal combustion engines continues to focus on reducing consumption and therefore emissions of pollutants and greenhouse gases into the atmosphere.
+In this area, Selective Catalytic Reduction (SCR) technology using urea solutions as reducing agents is regarded as a key technology.

-In the end, as far as the Certifications are concerned, in 2019 Ferretti Group extended the ISO 14001:2015 Certification to all plants with the aim of analysing, optimising and where possible improving its environmental performance, both in terms of process and product.
-ISO 14001:2015 Certification, currently active at the La Spezia (2019), Forlì (2021), Cattolica and Sarnico (2022) sites and in the process of being obtained for all the other Group sites, is an internationally recognised reference and it contributes to the environmental pillar of sustainability, with a view to preserving the environment.
+Finally, on the subject of certification, in 2019 Ferretti Group began the process of extending ISO 14001:2015 certification to all its production centres, with the aim of analysing, optimising and where possible improving its environmental performance in terms of both processes and products.
+ISO 14001:2015 certification, which has now been issued to the facilities in La Spezia (2019), Forlì (2021), Cattolica and Sarnico (2022) and is nearing completion for the Group’s other production sites, is internationally recognised and contributes to the environmental pillar of sustainability, with a view to protecting the environment.